John George Bartholomew: Personal life

+On 23 April 1889, Bartholomew married Janet "Jennie" Bartholomew (née Macdonald).
+The couple had 5 children, including the cartographer and geographer Ian Bartholomew.

-He died in 1920 in Sintra, Portugal, and is buried in the Cemitério de São Pedro de Penaferrim.
+On 14 April 1920, Bartholomew died in Sintra, Portugal aged 60.
+Bartholomew was buried at the São Pedro de Penaferrim Cemetery.

 A memorial to Bartholomew, sculpted by Pilkington Jackson, exists on the northern wall of the 20th century extension to Dean Cemetery in Edinburgh.
-His wife Jennie, sons Hugh and Ian Bartholomew, and grandson John Christopher Bartholomew are buried at the monument.
+His wife Jennie, sons Hugh and Ian, and grandson John Christopher Bartholomew are buried at the monument.

-His daughter Margaret married Philip Francis Hamilton-Grierson, grandson of Sir Philip James Hamilton-Grierson.
+Legacy

 On the centenary of Bartholomew's death (14 April 2020), he was commemorated publicly and named as a publisher who helped to put 'Edinburgh on the map'.